Sweat season is here: Summer solstice arrives Thursday

-In reality, it's been summer for three weeks.
-Meteorologists consider summer to be June, July and August — the hottest three months of the year.
+In reality, it has been summer for three weeks.
+Meteorologists consider summer June, July and August — the hottest three months of the year.

 Hot weather got a jump-start as the USA sweltered through its warmest May since record-keeping began in the late 1800s.